lyoudr/ikala/README.md

 ### 1. Create a Linux VM on GCE
-- create Linux VM on compute engine
+- Create Linux VM on compute engine
-- version: Ubuntu 20.04 LTS
+- Version: Ubuntu 20.04 LTS
-- firewall: allow HTTP traffic
+- Firewall: allow HTTP traffic

 ### 2. Create Service account
-- create a service account
+- Create a service account
-- grant **My Project > Owner** role to this service account
+- Grant **My Project > Owner** role to this service account
-- download its credentials, a JSON Key file
+- Download its JSON Key file credential
-- Set the environment variable **GOOGLE_APPLICATION_CREDENTIALS** to the path of the JSON file
+- Set the environment variable **GOOGLE_APPLICATION_CREDENTIALS** to the path of this JSON file

 ### 3. Service
-#### (1) Install required libraries
+#### **(1) Install required libraries**
-- Install required libraries and other required libraries descriped in ./requirement.txt
+- Install required libraries and other required libraries described in ./requirement.txt
     ```
     pip install --upgrade google-cloud-bigquery
     ```

-#### (2) Django
+#### **(2) Django**
 - Create app **create_table**
 - Write Class **BigQuery** in ./create_table/big_query.py, use `google-cloud-bigquery` library to communicate with bigquery by using its method: `get_dataset`, `get_table`, `create_dataset`, `create_table`, `query`
 - Create **CreateTable** APIView in ./create_table/views.py
-- Use post method in this view.
+- Use POST method in this view.
-- Request body: json format, ex:
+- Request body: Json format, ex:
     ```
     {
         "name": "Ann"
         "age": 28
     }
     ```
-- Post method code logic:
+- POST method code logic:
     - check if dataset is existed, if it is not, create it.
     - check if table is exist, if it is not, create it.
-    - write user post data to created table : **{project}.ikala_super_swe_2022.interview_project**
+    - write user post data to the table "**{project}.ikala_super_swe_2022.interview_project**"
-    - read data from bigquery to make sure that the new data has been inserted to the table
+    - read and return all rows from Bigquery table to make sure that the new data has been inserted to the table
-    - return the data read from bigquery

-- Define **CustomJsonRespone**, **CustomError** in ./ikala/custom_res.py and use these Class to return response and error message
+- Define **CustomJsonRespone**, **CustomError** in ./ikala/custom_res.py and use these Class to return custom response and custom error message

-#### (3) Docker-compose
+#### **(3) Docker-Compose**
-- For the convenience of environment setting, I package the Django app in docker and set relevant environment variable.
+- For the convenience of deploying the project to GCE and its environment setting, I built the Django app in a docker container and set relevant environment variable.
-- Including three containers: Nginx, Django, PostgreSQL
+- I use Docker-Compose to deinfe three services: Nginx, Django, PostgreSQL
-- Nginx as a web server to route request to Django and serve its static files of swagger api
+- Nginx serves as a web server to route request to Django and provide static files of Swagger
-- In order to communicate with Nginx, use uwsgi to start Django app
+- uWSGI wrapped Django server, and allows communication between Django server and Nginx
-- PostgreSQL as a database to store basic data
+- PostgreSQL serves as a database to store basic data
 - Start the app by running
     ```
     docker-compose up -d
     ```

-### 4. Testing
+### 4. **Testing**
-- In order to verify the correctness of code, I write testing
+- In order to verify the correctness of the app, I wrote testing
 - Use Django Test to do testing
 - Write **CreateTableTest** in ./create_table/test.py to define unit test and api test
 - Test logic: